Joss Sackler

 Joss Sackler is a fashion designer, rock climber and linguist.
 She is the co-founder of the social club Les Bouledogues Vigneronnes (LBV), as well as a fashion line brand that uses the same initialism, which ceased operations in 2023.

-She is married to David Sackler of the Sackler family, which has brought her attention due to their connection to the opioid epidemic in the United States.

 Early life

 Sackler was born to a Canadian diplomat and spent part of her childhood in Japan.
 After returning to Canada, she studied political science at university, and at one time, she aspired to join the Canadian Security Intelligence Service.
 After abandoning that aspiration, she moved to New York, where she obtained a doctorate in linguistics from the City University of New York.
 She wrote her dissertation on the risk assessment of violent threats made by the Mexican cartels.
-She kept her maiden name, Jaseleen Ruggles, while attending graduate school, because she did not want "preferential treatment".

 Career

 In 2019, Sackler and Elizabeth Kennedy co-founded the fashion line brand LBV.
 Their spring 2020 collection, launched during 2019's New York Fashion Week, featured neon yellow and black spandex shorts, unlined lace skirts, and a variety of sweatshirts and sweatpants.
 Courtney Love has said that she was offered $100,000 to attend the show.
 Love, a recovering opioid addict, rebuked the effort on social media.
 Sackler said that it was an "industry standard to compensate talent for fashion show appearances", and once Love's representation named a dollar amount for her to attend the show, Sackler said no, and there was no formal offer to Love.
 In 2023, after an attempt to enter the mass market apparel space, the company announced that it was ceasing operations.